7db9a/immutag/README.md

 * bitcoin-sv

-* recutils
+* sqlite

 * tmsu

 Each bitcoin address corresponds to a file.
 The first external address is the immutable address of a file.
 Other versions of the file are external addresses 1 and above.

-Locally, files are mapped to addresses in key-value store, perhaps using recutils' library:
+Locally, files are mapped to addresses in an indexed store, such as an sql database.

 The key is first external address, which is immutable.
 The values can change and are the following: